RAN3D/spray-wrtc/README.md

 });

 // #2 get a set of links to communicate with the neighborhood.
 The parameter k
-// is the number of neigbhors requested.
+// is the number of neighbors requested.
 The membership protocol provides as
 // much peer as possible to meet the request. var links = spray.getPeers(k);